 About the author

-Hello, my name is Claire, and I am currently a sophomore in Currier House studying government with a secondary in Neurobiology.
+Hello, my name is Claire, and I am currently a junior in Currier House studying government with a secondary in neurobiology.
 I am from Ossining, New York so was already an East-coaster at heart...
 View full profile